nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 | App/Browser | Status
 | --- | ---
 | Gmail | works, if Chrome is not installed.
 If Chrome is installed, links open in Chrome instead of Safari and Universal Links do not work.
-However, Branch detects if Chrome is installed and automatically triggers a URL scheme fallback.
-This means your app will still open, but not via Universal Linking behavior.
+However, Branch detects if Chrome is installed and triggers a URL scheme fallback if we are certain your app is installed on the device.
+This means your app will most likely open automatically, but not via Universal Linking behavior.
 | Google Inbox | works, if Chrome is not installed.
 If Chrome is installed, links open in Chrome instead of Safari and Universal Links do not work.
-However, Branch detects if Chrome is installed and automatically triggers a URL scheme fallback.
-This means your app will still open, but not via Universal Linking behavior.
+However, Branch detects if Chrome is installed and triggers a URL scheme fallback if we are certain your app is installed on the device.
+This means your app will most likely open automatically, but not via Universal Linking behavior.
 | Slack | works if configured to open links in Safari.
 Otherwise, works conditionally as in the above section.